Incremental Static Regeneration: a Great Way to Reduce Websites’ Build Time, Costs & Workload

-In one of our blog posts, we previously discussed the Jamstack approach that essentially allows us to enjoy the benefits of pre-rendered static pages, like speed and security, without giving up on interactivity.
+In one of our blog posts, we previously discussed what is Jamstack.
+Just a quick recap: this approach essentially allows us to enjoy the benefits of pre-rendered static pages, like speed and security, without giving up on interactivity.

-Those static pages are sent to a content delivery network, which makes them fully available as static files in a matter of seconds thanks to the export async function getStaticProps.
+Those static pages are sent to a content delivery network, which makes them fully available as static files in a matter of seconds thanks to, for example, the export async function getStaticProps.

-But there is a crucial problem: static sites, while easy to load and provide great user experience with, take some time to build – if you have to add thousands of products to your online store, it will take forever.
+But there is a crucial problem: static sites, while easy to load and provide a great user experience with, take some time to build – if you have to add thousands of products to your online store, it will take forever.
+This is where a key difference between static and dynamic websites comes into play.

 This is a vital issue for large-scale shops and other enterprises, which means they need a more flexible solution – and here incremental static regeneration (ISR) may come in handy.